Jimsont/Home-Service-Robot/README.md

 # P5-Home-Service-Robot
-Udacity Robotics Software Engineer Nanodegree
+Project 5 of Udacity Robotics Software Engineer Nanodegree

 ## Overview
 In this project, you will use everything you learned in the Nanodegree Program to build a Home Service Robot in ROS.